tb-yasu/sketchsort-minmax/README.md

 ## Description
 SketchSort-minmax is a software for all pairs similarity search, a problem for finding all similar data pairs in a given dataset.
-We have implemented two different versions of SketchSort using different similarity measures; one uses Cosine similairy and the other uses Euclidean similarity, and both versions have been used for solving large-scale all pairs similarity search problems in various fields.
+We have implemented three different versions of SketchSort using different similarity measures, i.e., Cosine similairy, Jaccard (Tanimoto) similarity, Euclidean similarity.
+These versions have been used for solving large-scale all pairs similarity search problems in various fields.
 This new version of SketchSort named SketchSort-minmax uses minmax as a similarity measure and is applicable to huge datasets as in the previous versions of SketchSort.
-SketchSort-minmax uses generalized consistent weighted sampling, a recently proposed random projection method for minmax similarity in KDD'17, for quickly solving large-scale all pairs similarity search.
+SketchSort-minmax uses generalized consistent weighted sampling, a recently proposed random projection method for minmax similarity in KDD'17[2], for quickly solving large-scale all pairs similarity search.

 ## Quick Start